majimba/pdrir-framework/docs/core/03-phase-2-deconstruction.md

 | "Save the clips to a JSON file."| "The program needs a way to **persist** data between restarts." | This Truth opens up other storage options like a database, a CSV file, or cloud storage, depending on future needs. |

 Always ask: "Am I describing a specific tool or action, or am I describing a fundamental requirement?"

+Let's deconstruct our clipboard manager's MVP using first principles.

 ### MVP Goal 1: "Press a hotkey to save whatever is currently on my clipboard."